Denise Bestman: Target ad

 Bestman was spotted by The Target Corporation representatives after one of her YouTube videos received more than two million hits.
 When representatives couldn't get in touch with her mother, they contacted PS22 choral director, Gregg Breinberg.
 The 30-second Target ad features Denise standing on a bus listening to her iPod singing as her classmates add the harmonies and wave their hands in time to the music.
 Adele took home six Grammy Awards for her album, 21, which escalated the popularity of Denise Bestman's cover song.
 Adele was so impressed with Denise's rendition that she pinned a link to Denise's performance on her official website.
 Aretha Franklin also said she saw the ad.
 The then 11-year-old vocalist was invited to perform on BET's 106 & Park with Terrence J & Rocsi where she debuted her original composition "Lying Man".

 Bestman was interviewed by Piers Morgan who said he was impressed by her voice and that her career was just beginning as "a diva in the making".

 Target + Feed

-On June 19, 2013, "Tarrget VIP" + Lauren Bush Lauren Feed USA commissioned a special performance by Bestman and American singer and songwriter, Phillip LaDon Phillips Jr. who won the eleventh season of American Idol on May 23, 2012.
+On June 19, 2013, "Target VIP" + Lauren Bush Lauren Feed USA commissioned a special performance by Bestman and American singer and songwriter, Phillip LaDon Phillips Jr. who won the eleventh season of American Idol on May 23, 2012.
 The partnership's mission was to make it easy for consumers to make a positive impact on hunger in the U.S. with every product displaying the number of meals donated with purchase.
 This event launched the retailer's largest socially conscious design collaboration.
 Glee Star Lea Michele hosted the event.